stewart/literate-ruby/README.md

 ## TODO:

 - support for directly running `.litrb` files
-- support for processing a dir of `.litrb` fils
+- support for processing a dir of `.litrb` files
 - support for reading Literate Ruby from stdin and outputting html or ruby to stdout